uh-dcm/news-article-collection-container/docs/rahti.md

 ## Setting up an environment using the web interface

+If you'd like to setup the environment using the graphical UI, you can do the following:

 1. See the instructions on [how to apply for Rahti 2 access](https://docs.csc.fi/cloud/rahti2/access/)
 2. [Login to Rahti 2](https://docs.csc.fi/cloud/rahti2/usage/getting_started/) from [https://rahti.csc.fi](https://rahti.csc.fi).
 3. Once logged in, click `+Add` from the left hand side panel.